2018 Southeastern Symposium on Mental Health Keynote Speakers

 This year’s Symposium features regional and national Mental Health Professionals and Advocates as keynote speakers.

-Thomas R. Insel, M.D., a neuroscientist and psychiatrist, leads the Mental Health Team at Verily (formerly Google Life Sciences) in South San Francisco, CA. From 2002-2015, Dr. Insel served as Director of the National Institute of Mental Health (NIMH), the component of the National Institutes of Health (NIH) committed to research on mental disorders.
+Thomas R. Insel, M.D, Founder and President of Mindstrong Health, is a psychiatrist and neuroscientist.
+From 2002-2015, Dr. Insel served as Director of the National Institute of Mental Health (NIMH), the component of the National Institutes of Health (NIH) committed to research on mental disorders.
+Most recently he led the Mental Health Team at Verily.

 John Magill, State Director SC Department of Mental Health – Plenary Speaker